Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 How State Laws are Determined

-Maryland follows a traditional “fault” system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.
-This means that the person who was at fault for causing the accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver’s insurance carrier will absorb these losses, up to policy limits).
+Maryland follows a traditional “fault” system regarding financial responsibility for losses from a car accident: injuries, lost income, vehicle damage, and so on.
+This means that the person at fault for causing the accident is also responsible for any resulting harm (from a practical standpoint, the at-fault driver’s insurance carrier will absorb these losses up to policy limits).

 Keep scrolling to find out how we can help.